 Our village of Huish Episcopi lies in the heart of Somerset.
 We have good recreational facilities, well-regarded schools for children of all ages, fine level walks, cycle ways and footpaths beside the beautiful River Parrett.
-The boundary of Huish Episcopi is extensive and not easily understood, for clarification please click on the image below to preview the full size PDF map.
-We are closely aligned with the town of Langport with all the advantages that this brings.
-Within a 15-mile radius lie the larger towns of Taunton, Yeovil, Bridgwater and Street with its popular Clark's Village.
+The boundary of Huish Episcopi is extensive and not easily understood, for clarification please click here.
+The town of Langport is nearby and within a 15-mile radius lie the larger towns of Taunton, Yeovil, Bridgwater and Street with its popular Clark's Village.
 The major roads M5 and A303 are readily accessible.
 We have the magnificent St. Mary’s Church, Huish Episcopi, with its south porch entry dating from the mid 1100’s and a window depicting the Nativity Scene designed by Edward Coley Burne-Jones a leading painter and designer of the late 19th-century.
 This window attracts visitors from around the world.

-We are pleased that the businesses who advertise on this website continue with their support as not only does this increase their presence in our community, their contributions (past six years having incurred no Webmaster costs) are used to benefit good causes in and around Huish Episcopi, click here for examples.
-Please support these local businesses; it is in our best interests that they continue to thrive.
+We are pleased that the businesses who advertise on this website continue with their support as not only does this increase their presence in our community, their contributions (past over ten years having incurred no Webmaster costs) are used to benefit good causes in and around Huish Episcopi, click here for examples.

 Huish Episcopi Parish Council has commissioned this flagpole, that is sited adjacent to the War Memorial, in response to a request from the Lord-Lieutenant of Somerset, Mrs A. Maw, to fly the Flag for Somerset on Somerset Day.